 - 3 cloves garlic minced

 - 1 cup chicken stock

 - Heat a pan over medium high heat and quickly sear on each side, about 2-3 minutes.
-Transfer pork chops to a rimmed baking sheet and bake in an oven for 8-10 minutes.
+Transfer the pork chops to a rimmed baking sheet and bake for 8-10 minutes.

-Using the same pan that you seared the pork chops in, heat a tsp of olive oil over medium heat.
+- Meanwhile, using the same pan that you seared the pork chops in, heat a tsp of olive oil over medium heat.
 Add nectarines and garlic to the pan.
 Cook for 4-5 minutes.